ntustison/ANTsXMouseBrainMapping/Manuscript/abstract.md

 which includes template building and mapping functionality, with applicability to multiple organ systems, modalities, and animal species.
-Herein, we illustrate the utility of ANTsX for generating precision spatial mappings of the mouse brain and potential subsequent quantitation.  \textcolor{red}{First, we provide ANTsX-based protocols for mapping MERFISH, fMOST, and lightsheet datasets to AllenCCFv3 accounting for common artefacts and other confounds.}  Novel contributions include recently developed ANTsX functionality for generating a velocity flow-based mapping spanning the spatiotemporal domain of a longitudinal trajectory which we apply to the Developmental Common Coordinate Framework (DevCCF).
+Herein, we illustrate the utility of ANTsX for generating precision spatial mappings of the mouse brain and potential subsequent quantitation.
+First, we describe ANTsX-based workflows for mapping domain-specific image data to AllenCCFv3 accounting for common artefacts and other confounds.
+Novel contributions include recently developed ANTsX functionality for generating a velocity flow-based mapping spanning the spatiotemporal domain of a longitudinal trajectory which we apply to the Developmental Common Coordinate Framework (DevCCF).
 Additionally, we present an automated structural morphological pipeline for determining volumetric and cortical thickness measurements analogous to the well-utilized ANTsX pipeline for human neuroanatomical structural morphology.
 This latter development also illustrates a more general open-source ANTsX framework for determining tailored brain parcellations using the AllenCCFv3 and DevCCF templates.

 \clearpage